 Derek Wietelman

-Ph.D. student in agricultural and resource economics
+Ph.D. candidate in agricultural and resource economics

 University of Maryland AREC